MCP Architecture

 The Three Roles

-Section titled “The Three Roles”The Host is the AI application that faces the user directly.
-It is the environment in which the AI model runs.
+Section titled “The Three Roles”The Host is the AI application that faces the user directly and coordinates one or more MCP Clients.[1]

 Responsibilities